 “Cheeseburger in paradise.
 Heaven on earth with an onion slice.
 Not too particular, not too precise.
 I’m just a cheeseburger in paradise,” sang the busker, before putting down his guitar and telling me the story of his friend, who had died and found himself in a waiting room, sitting beside some other dude.
 I guess the busker’s friend asked the other dude how long he had been waiting for, but he didn’t know.
 He only knew that the busker’s friend was not supposed to be waiting in that room at that time, so he said as much, at which point the busker’s friend found himself back on the pavement, lying beside a crumpled-up car, staring into the purposeful eyes of a paramedic.

-That was the end of the story, and as I contemplated the busker’s hands, which were well-knuckled, he picked his guitar back up and played Margaritaville.
+That was the end of the story, and as I contemplated the historical transgressions of the busker’s hands, he picked his guitar back up and played me a slightly sinister version of Margaritaville.